 There’s a drop handlebar and flat bar version which is great as not everyone gets on well with drops.

 Cairn BRAVe 1.0

 This model uses flared drop handlebars which are specifically designed to make controlling the bike easier when negotiating steep technical descents.
-There’s the excellent SRAM Apex 1 x 11 hydraulic brake groupset with a 38t chainring upfront and an 11-42 rear cassette.
+There’s the excellent SRAM Apex 1 x 11 hydraulic brake groupset with a 38t chainring up front and an 11-42 rear cassette.

 Cairn BRAVe 2.0

-The 2.0 version features wide mountain bike-style handlebars and the excellent Microshift Advent X groupset with a clutched rear derailleur and 11-46t cassette.
-I personally prefer flat handlebars on a bike like this as it gives you more confidence when tackling tough terrain – it’s also going to be a lot cheaper to change brakes and gear shifters if you ever feel the need to upgrade.
-I’ve ridden a couple of bikes with the Microshift Advent system and for a ‘so called’ budget drivetrain in my opinion it’s as good as the Shimano and SRAM equivalents.
+The 2.0 version features wide mountain bike-style handlebars and the excellent Microshift Advent X groupset with a clutched rear derailleur and an 11-46t cassette.
+I prefer flat handlebars on a bike like this as it gives you more confidence when tackling tough terrain – it’s also going to be a lot cheaper to change brakes and gear shifters if you ever feel the need to upgrade.
+I’ve ridden a couple of bikes with the Microshift Advent system and for a ‘so-called’ budget drivetrain in my opinion it’s as good as the Shimano and SRAM equivalents.

-This model retails for an impressive £2189 – to me that’s an amazing price and there’s nothing currently available (with a similar spec) that comes close to the BRAVe 2.0 in terms of value.
+This model retails for an impressive £2189 – to me, that’s an amazing price and there’s nothing currently available (with a similar spec) that comes close to the BRAVe 2.0 in terms of value.